isb-cgc/readthedocs/docs/source/sections/webapp/GraphingUserData.rst

 ####################################
 * From the front page of the Webapp, click on *Create Variable Favorites* to start the process
 * Click on the *Projects* tab to see the user supplied studies
-* Select the variables that will be availble to graph.
+* Select the variables that will be available to graph.
 Note that if the study has a large number of selections, using the browser search function can help locate the item.
 * Give the variables a name and click on the *Save as Favorite* button

 .. image:: Variables_selected_genes.png